 The Program for the Blind and Disabled provides the kinds of materials found in public libraries in formats accessible to the blind and disabled.
 Books and magazines are available in braille, in large print, and on audio digital books.
 Services are provided by the Utah State Library Division in cooperation with the Library of Congress, National Library Service for the Blind and Physically Handicapped.
 Services are provided free of charge to eligible readers.

 Individuals who cannot read regular print because of a visual, physical, or reading disability may apply for service.
 The application specifies who is eligible and who is qualified to certify eligibility.
-Application forms may be mailed directly to you by contacting the library, or downloaded from this site.
-Completed forms may be returned to the library in-person or through the mail.
-No faxed copies can be accepted.

 Books and Equipment